 Future Electronics Showcases Infineon's Smart Building Solutions For Energy-Efficient, Secure, And Scalable Automation Systems

-At the core of Infineon's offering is the XENSIVTM sensor family, delivering precision environmental awareness for HVAC, lighting, access control, and occupancy monitoring systems.
-When combined with powerful PSOCTM microcontrollers, like the high-performance PSOCTM Control C3, designers can implement real-time data processing, secure communication, and efficient actuation-accelerating the development of smarter and more responsive building systems.
+At the core of Infineon's offering is the XENSIV sensor family, delivering precision environmental awareness for HVAC, lighting, access control, and occupancy monitoring systems.
+When combined with powerful PSOC microcontrollers, like the high-performance PSOC Control C3, designers can implement real-time data processing, secure communication, and efficient actuation-accelerating the development of smarter and more responsive building systems.

 Infineon's comprehensive smart building portfolio includes: